 Reaching the safety of the tree, he flattened himself against it.
 Nervous sweat poured down his face, blurring his vision and stinging his eyes, but he didn’t dare try to wipe it away.
 Someone might detect the movement.
 He held his breath and listened.
 A deep grunt and the scraping of wood on wood indicated someone pushing up the lower half of a stiff window.
 A whisper of soft voices floated onto the still air.

 White hot rage shook his body, but he couldn’t afford to lose control now.
 He’d planned for so long and chosen his moment carefully.
 He would only have this one chance.
-He had to get it right… for her!
+He had to get it right.

 Inside the house, the voices stopped.
 His heart raced.
 He’d lost track of time!
 How long had he been standing there?
 Had he missed the moment?
 No!
 He couldn’t.
 He had to do this.
 Leaning closer, as far as he dared without being seen, he heard a man’s voice ring out, “I now pronounce you man and wife.
 You may kiss the bride.”

 He ducked back behind the tree as the familiar, red face of his neighbour, Jim Whylie, leaned out the window scanning the surrounding bushes.
 “Who’s out there?” he shouted, shaking a fist.
-“You’ll pay for this!”
+“By God, whoever you are, you’ll pay for this, you bastard!”

 Quick!
 He only had a moment to crouch down and half-run, half-crawl into the bush and get as far away as he could before the others, now pouring out the front door, could spot him and give chase.
 He was fast on his feet and with a bit of a head start, he knew he could outrun any of the others.
 Even if one or two came after him on horseback, he knew the paths and trails where a horse couldn’t get through the underbrush.

-In the parlour, the shocked bride stared at the offending rock lying among the dangerous shards of thick glass glittering on the dark carpet.
-Most of the men rushed to get outside and give chase to the culprit, as their stunned wives and daughters gathered around the newlyweds.
+In the parlour, the shocked bride stared at the offending rock laying among the dangerous shards of thick glass glittering on the dark, threadbare carpet.
+Most of the men rushed to get outside and give cha+se to the culprit, as their stunned wives and daughters gathered around the newlyweds.

 “Who would do such a thing?”